cds-snc/covid-alert-portal/README.md

 ### Compile CSS

-To compile the SCSS files to CSS:
+To compile the SCSS files to CSS once:

 ```
 pipenv run css